Single vs. Dual-Sided Power Meter: Which One to Buy?

 INPEAK app scale factor explained

-Single vs. Dual-sided Power Meters: Pros & Cons
+Single vs. Dual-sided Power Meters: Pros and Cons

 The following table summarizes the pros and cons of single and dual-sided power meters.